 People are really focused on their home right now because that’s where they’re spending a lot of time.
-Think about how important appliances are to your life right now; preserving your food as long as possible and being able to keep your clothes in your house clean.
+Think about how important appliances are to your life at the moment; preserving your food as long as possible and being able to keep your clothes in your house clean.
 They’re making decisions and investment decisions around being comfortable.

-A lot of us are trying to stay positive that the pandemic is going to get better soon, but even with vaccines and such, no one’s really sure how much longer we’ll be hunkering down.
+While Australians and New Zealanders are fortunate to be living relatively normal lives, many other countries are not sure how long they will be in lockdown.
 Khoury feels there’s still a lot of unknown hanging over our heads, and that people will continue to focus more on making themselves comfortable at home.

-Though the Fisher & Paykel field service team has always been remote, their service team faces new risks they’ve never had before.
+Though the Fisher & Paykel field service team has always been remote, their service team faces new risks.
 Khoury reports they’ve been very concerned with making sure their team is safe, and still able to help customers in their homes.

-With so many people who support those working in the field – the global business-to-business (B2) and business-to-consumer (B2C) support teams and contact centers – they’ve always had people working remotely in Dunedin, New Zealand or Oakland, Calif., but not at this current scale, and not on such short notice.
-Fisher & Paykel has done a lot of work digitizing their customer service tools.
+With so many people who support those working in the field – the global business-to-business (B2B) and business-to-consumer (B2C) support teams and contact centres – they’ve always had people working remotely in Dunedin, New Zealand or Oakland, California, but not at this current scale, and not on such short notice.
+Fisher & Paykel has done a lot of work digitising their customer service tools.

 Khoury believes that a strong employee experience translates into a stronger customer experience as well.
 Getting that right is everything.
 For example, by automating workforce management across channels, skills, and teams, your productivity and customer service quality can improve, creating better experiences for both your customers and service agents.
 The result?
 A heightened sense of loyalty from customers and employees through the delivery of exceptional customer experiences.
 That level of commitment is what the company is trying to achieve.